DETAILED ACTION

 Singh teaches a method for automated flame cutting a metal workpiece, in particular, a steel workpiece (and thus containing iron), wherein each workpiece is subjected to a heating flame and an oxygen cutting jet applied by a nozzle connected to a blowtorch, the blowtorch fed by a fuel gas supply and oxygen supply lines fed by pressurized supplies and thus constituting pressurized supply lines, and controlled by means for moving the blowtorch relative to each workpiece that is to be flame-cut, (col. 1, ln.
 51 to col. 2, ln.
 7; col. 3, ln.
 14-37).
 Singh teaches using sensors, such as temperature sensors, to optimize the cut process and quality, including creating automated programs to carry out the flame-cutting method and in real-time, sense and respond to sensor data to improve the process parameters. (col. 2, ln.
 7-51; Figs. 1-4, 7).
 Thus, Singh teaches executing automated programs, and the structure and algorithms for carrying out the method/programs, for controlling flame cutting processing parameters having control setpoints based on an implementation of predetermined optimum parameters.

-Staacks and Singh make clear that the steps of the instant claim drawn to automation/computer control, including selecting, storing, and executing a control program for controlling a flame cutting process based on optimum parameters, and the associated structure and processes associated with such steps, are known in the art.
+Staacks and Singh make clear that the steps of the instant claim drawn to automation/computer control, including selecting, storing, and executing a control program for controlling a flame cutting process based on control setpoints, such as optimum parameters, and the associated structure and processes associated with such steps, are known in the art.

-With respect to Claim 2, Saez in view of Staacks and Singh teach a method comprising selecting a control program, wherein the control program may comprise automatically selecting inform relating to parameters for flame cutting, and thus, deemed to teach or render obvious selecting a control program comprising providing the automatic running means to the automatic selection means for selecting at least one item of information, wherein the information/parameters may include workpiece thickness. (see rejection of claim 1 above).
-Furthermore, it would have been obvious to one of ordinary skill in the art to perform such a step comprising by means of a conventional tool/element, a user interface, in order to efficiently and effectively allow an operator to select the program, with a predictable result of success.
+With respect to Claim 2, Saez in view of Staacks and Singh teach a method comprising selecting a control program, wherein the control program may comprise automatically selecting information relating to parameters for flame cutting, and thus, deemed to teach or render obvious providing the automatic controller parameters including the composition of the workpiece, thickness of the workpiece, temperature of the workpiece, and parameters such as heating flame, cutting jet, and the nozzle. (see rejection of claim 1 above).
+Furthermore, it would have been obvious to one of ordinary skill in the art to perform such a step comprising connecting a conventional tool/element, a user interface, to the automatic controller, in order to efficiently and effectively allow an operator to select/inform the program/controller, with a predictable result of success.

-With respect to Claim 6, Saez is silent as to a step of checking for the presence of a flame at the blowtorch in an automated manner.
+With respect to Claim 6, Saez is silent as to a specific step of “checking said heating flame.”
 Singh teaches a method of flame-cutting with automated controls, the method comprising sensors and automated systems for checking, in an automated and real time manner, whether the torch is lit (i.e. the presence of a flame at the blowtorch). (see Fig. 4; col. 8, ln.
 28 to col. 9, ln.
 23).

-It would have been obvious to one of ordinary skill in the art to modify the method of Saez in view of Staacks and Singh, to perform a step of checking whether the flame of the blowtorch is lit in an automated and real-time manner, as taught by Singh, in order improve the reliability and safety of the cutting process.
+It would have been obvious to one of ordinary skill in the art to modify the method of Saez in view of Staacks and Singh, to perform a step of checking whether the flame of the blowtorch is lit in an automated and real-time manner, and thus comprising “checking” the heating flame, as taught by Singh, in order improve the reliability and safety of the cutting process.
+It would have further been obvious to one of ordinary skill in the art to perform such a step as part of the adjusting the oxygen memers, fuel adjustment members, and mover, in other words, as part of the optimized and automatic control process that controls such elements, with a predictable result of successful obtaining the desired utility of the method.

-With respect to Claim 3, Saez in view of Staacks and Singh teach a method wherein data related to flow rate and/or pressure of a pressurized fuel gas and/or oxygen is obtained, as well as means for obtaining data related to the position and speed of the blowtorch relative to the workpiece and Singh teaches wherein real-time data corresponding to process parameters is obtained and may be used to adjust process parameters (see rejection of claims 1-2 above; Singh, Figs. 1-4, 7); but the references silent as to verifying matching between control setpoints within a defined interval such that an adjustment may be made, as recited in Claim 3.
+With respect to Claim 3, Saez in view of Staacks and Singh teach a method wherein data related to flow rate and/or pressure of a pressurized fuel gas and/or oxygen is obtained, as well as means for obtaining data related to the position and speed of the blowtorch relative to the workpiece and Singh teaches wherein real-time data corresponding to process parameters is obtained and may be used to adjust process parameters (see rejection of claims 1-2 above; Singh, Figs. 1-4, 7).
+Thus, the combination is deemed to teach measuring and recording each of the claimed “actual” parameters for the purpose of adjusting the parameters of the method, wherein such adjustment would necessarily comprise “comparing” the value in some manner, for example, to a desired value or range, in order to optimize the process as detailed above.

 “The arrangement of the invention can provide rotary chip-removing machining of feedback control, such as control system can be arranged to process data feedback to take action or control processing. using the arrangement provides a safe, can be predicted and efficient closed loop processing technique, the arrangement also can be combined from different components, such as cutting tool and wherein there are data of machine cutting tool. based on the sensor data and, for example, machine cutting tool force, torque and power combination is calculated or determined such as contact time and/or force on the cutting tool, processing the data in the processing unit and/or process monitoring unit. then, in the processing unit and/or process monitoring unit transmits the processed data to a threshold value to evaluate the processed data, wherein by the control system and/or control/mobile unit to trigger the possible response range. combination of suggests a response can be alarm and manual adjustment. another response can be semi-automatically or automatically adjusts the cutting data and/or other parameters associated with the machine, such as the cutting tool is transferred to a position more advantageous relative to the work piece. is also possible using this arrangement from the cutting tool/machine collects data and transmits data to, for example, remote location of the cutting tool or machine manufacturer to provide extended support and service of the cutting tool/machine to an operator or customer is possible.
 Because the manufacturer has professional knowledge also can provide more advanced data analysis and processing, thus providing improved monitoring/control the processing operation. based at least in part on the at least one parameter of the detected rotary chip removing machining of the workpiece to control the example disclosed in the detailed description of the embodiment.” (pg.
 5 of translation).